• Skip to primary navigation

 Step two:

-Next, place the potato wedges in a bowl of ice water and let them soak for 30 minutes.
+Next, place the potato wedges in a large bowl full of ice water and let them soak for 30 minutes.
 Then drain the water and dry the sliced potatoes.

 Potato wedges soaking in a bowl of ice water.